Jacob-OTW/BCOTI/README.md

 12. Using 3x 50mm pieces of wire, connect the potentiometer to the esp32 board like shown in the schematic.
 Ground should be on the left, sense-wire (GPIO4) in the centre, and 3.3v on the right, that way the power goes from 0v to 3.3v when it's turned up, instead of being reversed.
 <br>
 <img src="Resources/Electronics_Steps_Pictures/poti.jpg" alt="Poti_Voltage_Dividier" width="450"/>
 13. Connect the Video-out of the camera to the `CVBS+` cable of the display driver.
-Total wire length is recommend at 130mm.
+Total wire length is recommended at 130mm.

 ## Assembly